 In the very early 1500s, famous Spanish explorer and conquistador Ponce De Leon, who was governor of Hispaniola at the time, is also known to have made a stop in the Turks and Caicos, and likely made many.

-John Hawkins was the first known English visitor to the Turks and Caicos, when he made a stop travelling back to England from Hispaniola in 1563.
-The initial intentions of his voyage, unfortunately was likely primarily driven by the slave trade rather than discovery and exploration, as he first sailed to Sierra Leone, where 300 African slaves were purchased.
+John Hawkins was the first known English visitor to the Turks and Caicos, when he made a stop traveling back to England from Hispaniola in 1563.
+The initial intentions of his voyage, unfortunately, were likely primarily driven by the slave trade rather than discovery and exploration, as he first sailed to Sierra Leone, where 300 African slaves were purchased.
 He then navigated to the Hispaniola to sell the slaves to Spanish sugar cane plantations.

 Sir Walter Raleigh, Richard Hakluyt, and Sir Richard Grenville

-Sir Walter Raleigh, famous English explorer and historian of the Elizabethan era, was a strong proponent of colonization and discovery, and he and his cousin Sir Richard Grenville urged Queen Elisabeth I to commission expeditions to the Americas in 1584, which led to an initial voyage led by Philip Armadas and Arthur Barlowe.
-This trip did travel past the Turks and Caicos on their way to the North American mainland, where later they reached Cape Hatteras.
+Sir Walter Raleigh, famous English explorer and historian of the Elizabethan era, was a strong proponent of colonization and discovery.
+He and his cousin Sir Richard Grenville urged Queen Elisabeth I to commission expeditions to the Americas in 1584, which led to an initial voyage led by Philip Armadas and Arthur Barlowe.
+This trip did travel past the Turks and Caicos on their way to the North American mainland, where they later reached Cape Hatteras.

-After return to England and upon the news and promising report of this first trip, in 1585 a colonizing expedition with five ships and 500 men was organized under the command of Sir Richard Grenville.
+After their return to England and upon the news and promising report of this first trip, in 1585 a colonizing expedition with five ships and 500 men was organized under the command of Sir Richard Grenville.
 Accounts suggest that after contact at Puerto Rico, they sailed to Hispaniola, and then on to Big Sand Cay in the Turks and Caicos.
-Near Big Sand Cay, they apparently hunted manatees, and then to either Salt Cay or one of the Caicos Islands to look for salt, and then onto Grand Turk, before continuing up the Bahamian Archipelago to Virginia, where the Roanoke Colony was established.
+Near Big Sand Cay, they apparently hunted manatees.
+Afterwards, they traveled to either Salt Cay or one of the Caicos Islands to look for salt, and then onto Grand Turk, before continuing up the Bahamian Archipelago to Virginia, where the Roanoke Colony was established.

 Captain John White